 Competitive Obedience:

-The class will focus mostly on Open exercises and will including off leash practice, fronts and finishes.
+The class will focus mostly on Open exercises and will include off leash practice, fronts and finishes.
 The class will review trialing tips and etiquette.
 People should have their dogs trained at least to pre-novice level.
 Everyone should bring a crate for their dog, a dumbell and lots of high value treats.

 We are always happy to have new members join the club.
 Become a member of the club and enjoy discounted classes plus training nights.